n76/DejaVu/README.md

-Déjá Vu - A Local RF Based Backend
+Déjà Vu - A Local RF Based Backend
 ==================================
 This is a backend for [UnifiedNlp](https://github.com/microg/android_packages_apps_UnifiedNlp) that uses locally acquired WLAN/WiFi AP and mobile/cellular tower data to resolve user location.
 Collectively, “WLAN/WiFi and mobile/cellular” signals will be called “RF emitters” below.